xma711/notebook/linux/shell/README.md

 Login when computer first boots up: when you log in in a graphical mode, you don't get a login shell, instead you get a session manager or a window manager.

-Non-login interaceive shell: when you start a shell in a terminal in an existing session (screen, a shell inside another ..), you get an interactive, non-login shell.
+Non-login interactive shell: when you start a shell in a terminal in an existing session (screen, a shell inside another ..), you get an interactive, non-login shell.

 Reference: http://unix.stackexchange.com/questions/38175/difference-between-login-shell-and-non-login-shell